stuffedwombat/stuffedwombat.github.io/dlog.md

 Nobody on this project gets paid, so i really appreciate the people who asked to help out. there have been more people asking than the game needed, which is always kind of painful for me, having to tell people that someone else is already doing the thing :(<br>
 (everyone is getting rev share ofc if this thing ever makes any money)<br>
 <br>
-I also got to listen to the first draft of a song by Britt and wew... i looped it for 2 hours while coding.<br>
+I also got to listen to the first draft of a song by MR.X and wew... i looped it for 2 hours while coding.<br>
 Its very good.<br>
 I spent quite some time yesterday and today with writing directions for art and sound.
 That is always kind of fun :)<br>
 <br>